facemoji/mocap4face/README.md

 # 📄 License

 This library is provided under the Facemoji SDK License Agreement—see [LICENSE](LICENSE.md).
+Also make sure to check out our [FAQ](https://studio.facemoji.co/docs/FAQ_6b345137-5916-4017-b444-9d15398c8af0) for more details.

 The sample code in this repository is provided under the [Facemoji Samples License](ios-example/LICENSE.md)